Aryan-Wanve/mupc-discord-bot/TUTORIAL.md

 The bot has two parts:

-- the Discord bot, which tracks attendance in voice channels
+- the Discord bot, which tracks the attendance in voice channels
 - the dashboard, where the core/head can review and export the records

 If you are a student attending a workshop, you will mostly use one command: `/register`.